fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Set-AzureSqlDatabase.md

 # Set-AzureSqlDatabase

 ## SYNOPSIS
-Sets properties for an ssSDS.
+Sets properties for an Azure SQL Database.

 ## SYNTAX